 Discovery phase for logistic company

-– While we were watching and chatting, we noticed that many different cars and trucks came and left, delivering food, moving furniture or delivering packages and mails.
-We thought that there has to be an easier way to move things than having to go to a zillion different places to get something transported.
-So we came up with unfinished idea of creating a platform where anyone can transport anything with just a few simple clicks.
+– While watching and chatting, we noticed that many different cars and trucks came and left, delivering food, moving furniture, or delivering packages and mail.
+We thought there had to be an easier way to move things than going to a zillion different places to get something transported.
+So we came up with the unfinished idea of creating a platform where anyone can transport anything with just a few simple clicks.

 Сlients came up to Stfalcon with the unfinished idea of creating a platform where anyone can transport anything in just a few simple clicks.

 We proposed to start from the Discovery phase, because first of all we needed to collect and analyze all the information about the project, expected market, and potential segments of customers.
 It allowed us to get a well-rounded and in-depth understanding of the goals, scope, and limitations of the project.
 The Discovery phase consisted of: